 James Earp Appraisal Service maintains the highest professional ethics

-James Earp Appraisal Service holds itself to the industry standards and guidelines set in place for professional behavior.
-We won't accept anything less from ourselves.
-Working on assignments that contingency fees is never an option.
-That is, we are not able to agree to do an appraisal report and collect payment on the contingency of the loan closing.
-Another practice that's restricted is doing assignments on percentage fees.
-That is perhaps the appraisal industries biggest no-no, because it would tend to make appraisers up the value of homes or properties to increase their paycheck.
+We meet or beat the industry standards and mandates set in place for ethics.
+We can't accept anything less from ourselves.
+Doing assignments on contingency fees is not something we can consider That is, we are not able to agree to do an appraisal report and get paid only if the loan closes.
+We can't do assignments on percentage fees.
+That is probably the appraisal professions biggest taboo, because it would tend to make appraisers inflate the value of homes or properties to increase their fee.
 We set ourselves to a higher standard.
-Other improper practices may be established by state law or professional organizations that the appraiser belongs.
+Other unethical practices may be defined by state law or professional organizations to which an appraiser belongs.

 The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can be confident we are doing everything we can to provide an unbiased determination of the home or property value.

 With James Earp Appraisal Service, you won't have any doubts that you're receiving 100 percent ethical, professional service.